CorsairCoalition/CommanderCortex/README.md

-# Sergeant Socket
+# Commander Cortex

-A message broker that connects to generals.io via socket.io, publishes all game updates to Redis, and receives command and actions from other components on Redis.
+A modular generals.io bot framework for development and analysis of game strategies and actions

 ## Installation